Robbiekruszynski/Super-Galactic-Age-Calculator/README.md

 ## Description

-* _Application buildout that allows a user to complete a form, based on which planet they select the return will display their age on said planet_
+* _Application buildout that allows a user to complete a form, which then tell the user how old they are across a few separate planets_

 ## Specs
 * Input //
-User completes a form with their age and selects Mercury for their planet choice.
+User completes a form with their birthday

 * Output //
 Returns their age in Mercury years.
 (A Mercury year is .24 Earth years.)
+* Goal
 Determines how many years a user has left to live on each planet.

 * Input //